 Consider Family Therapy Treatment

-Through family therapy the family can work through the hurt caused by the addict’s actions while at the same time taking responsibility for the roles they play in enabling the addict’s behavior.
+Through family therapy, relatives can work through the hurt caused by the addict’s actions while at the same time taking responsibility for the roles they play in enabling the addict’s behavior.
 In the process, family members develop healthy ways of managing addiction’s effects in their day-to-day lives.

 Relapse Preparation